Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 Why Train With Us?

-By training your professionals to deliver the programme, you can:
+By training your staff to deliver A Child’s Voice, your organisation can:

 -